KALYDECO® Results

 • Please talk to your healthcare provider if you’d like to learn about the results of this study

-Before you take KALYDECO, tell your doctor if you:
+Before taking KALYDECO, tell your doctor about all of your medical conditions, including if you:

 • have liver or kidney problems